argoproj/applicationset/docs/Generators-Cluster-Decision-Resource.md

   name: quak
 spec: {}
 status:
-  decisions:     # Duck-typing ignores all other aspects of the resource except the "decisions" list
+  # Duck-typing ignores all other aspects of the resource except
+  # the "decisions" list
+  decisions:
   - clusterName: cluster-01
   - clusterName: cluster-02
 ```